meixuanzhang/meixuanzhang.github.io/_posts/BookNote/_posts/2019-05-01-NL-From Languages to Information week5.md

 Dipre算法和Snowball算法区别

 The extra intuition of snowball was the requirement that X and Y be named entities.
-So in the, in the Dipre algorithm, X and Y could beand string. the Snowball algorithm also computed a confidence value for each pattern
+So in the Dipre algorithm, X and Y could be any string. the Snowball algorithm also computed a confidence value for each pattern

 ![_config.yml]({{ site.baseurl }}/images/9From Languages to Information/image359.png)